idleberg/atom-language-nsis/README.md

 ## Metrics

 With Atom's default [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
 The data transferred is limited to the name of the methods called by the user ([see for yourself](https://github.com/idleberg/atom-language-nsis/search?q=ga+sendEvent)!)
 This helps me getting an understanding how this package is used.
-If you oppose data collection of that kind, you probably already disabled the `metrics` package.
+If you oppose data collection of that kind, you have probably disabled the `metrics` package already.
 Otherwise, please do.

 ## License